FAQ - Frequently Asked Questions

 As the ancient analogy goes, ... the beautiful sister was just like flowers on trees, beautiful, with a short life.
 The other sister, like branches on a tree, though not so beautiful, was practical and long-lived.

-There is also a theory that Amahi could mean sweet (amai) in ancient times.
+There is also a theory that Amahi could have meant sweet (甘い, — "amai" phonetically) in ancient Japanese.

 » Why do I have to sign up?
 What do I get for signing up?